isenlin/webexteams-cms-botkit/README.md

 >* 1.The fastest way to pull in people or video hosts
 >* 2.Can quickly know if the participants are ready

+# Before use
+> Before using BOT, please understand the following pages:
+> See "Creating Chatbots for Webex Teams (Node.js)"
+> ttps://developer.cisco.com/learning/tracks/collab-cloud

 # Main documents:
 >* .CMSBot.js : main program
 >* .env : Parameter content